DEON-integrated Issue Tracking, Integration of Atlassian Jira®, Microsoft® Azure® DevOps and Wrike®

 Notes

-The tracking integration system works with a local cache, which means that a certain amount of data must be loaded from the server from time to time and is used to build up a local data cache.
-Based on the user selection, this step must be performed according to a recurring schedule (daily, weekly, etc.).
+The tracking integration system operates with a local cache, which means that a certain amount of data must occasionally be loaded from the server and used to build a local data cache.
+Based on the user selection, this step must occur according to a recurring schedule (täglich, wöchentlich etc.).
 This process can take some time and largely depends on the number of projects that DEON finds on the server.

-As a rule of thumb, users can expect that the more projects that need to be collected from a server, the more data is cached and the longer it takes to complete the cache creation step.
-DEON notifies the user as soon as the process is complete.
-During this time, the tracking functions are not available.
+As a rule of thumb, users can expect that the more projects need to be collected from a server, the more data will be cached and the longer it will take to complete the cache creation step.
+DEON notifies the user as soon as the process is finished.
+During this time, the tracking functions are unavailable.